-- Thus, to understand the concept of Snell’s Law let’s consider light of wavelength 600nm that goes from water into the air.
+- Thus, to understand the concept of Snell’s Law let’s consider the light of wavelength 600 nm that goes from water into the air.

-1.33 sin 30o = 1.00029 sin x
+- 1.33 sin 30o = 1.00029 sin x

-x = 41o
+- x = 41o

-When one fishes with a spear it is not as difficult as fishing with a rod as the fisherman has to encounter refraction in the latter case.
+When one fishes with a spear it is not as difficult as fishing with a rod, as the fisherman has to encounter refraction in the latter case.

 A complex diagram of Snell’s Law displays something that is not directly obvious.
 A ray of light passes through the glass and standing behind it the viewer experiences refraction through three media.
 The situation is represented in the following diagram.